Twitter Is Abuzz With The Suggestion That Les Moonves Might Have Assaulted Angela Lansbury

-After what is being described as a “scathing” op-ed by Designing Woman creator Linda Bloodworth Thomason was published in The Hollywood Reporter, many people on Twitter started playing a guessing game that truly didn’t seem that difficult.
-It was to identify the actress who starred in the CBS “iconic detective show” in the late 80s and early 90s.
-Bloodworth Thomason never names Lansbury, but using the clues given, the majority of fans seem sure that the op-ed is suggesting that recently fired network head Les Moonves is being accused of assaulting the woman who played Jessica Fletcher.
+After what is being described as a “scathing” op-ed by Designing Woman creator Linda Bloodworth Thomason, which was published in The Hollywood Reporter, many people on Twitter started playing a guessing game that truly didn’t seem that difficult.
+It was to identify the actress who starred in the CBS “iconic detective show” in the late ’80s and early ’90s.
+Bloodworth Thomason never names Angela Lansbury, but using the clues given, the majority of fans seem sure that the op-ed is suggesting that recently fired network head Les Moonves is being accused of assaulting the woman who played Jessica Fletcher.

 Decider says that Linda Bloodworth Thomason says that Les Moonves “used his position of power to assault other CBS employees” including an “iconic detective show.”
 The op-ed talks about something that happened between Moonves and a “famous actress” that took place in the offices at CBS.